Heihachi Mishima: Main Tekken series

-Heihachi returns as the main character and arcade mode subboss in Tekken 7.
+Heihachi returns as the main character and arcade mode sub-boss in Tekken 7.
 The story follows most of his backstory.
 Heihachi is better known as the only son of Jinpachi Mishima, a famous martial artist who founded the Mishima Zaibatsu company.
-He later meets Kazumi Hachijo, who is much younger than him and sent by her family.
+Heihachi later meets Kazumi Hachijo, who is much younger than him and sent by her family.
 Eventually, Heihachi and Kazumi become closer and get married, and Kazumi gives birth to their son, Kazuya.
-One evening, Kazumi attempts to kill Heihachi in cold blood and reveals that was the reason she married him.
+One evening, Kazumi attempts to kill Heihachi.
 Her clan foresaw his attempt at world domination in the future and she was sent to assassinate him before that future comes to pass.
-However, Heihachi overpowers and, realizing the woman he loved is gone, kills her.
-In the same year, Heihachi overthrows his father for control of the Mishima Zaibatsu.
+However, a heart broken Heihachi kills her in self-defense.
+Furthermore, following Kazumi's revelation as a devil, it ultimately explains the reason why Heihachi knocked Kazuya out and threw off the cliff when he was five years old, is because he, then later Heihachi's grandson, Jin inherited Kazumi's demonic blood at birth.

-Following Jin's disappearance after his battle with Azazel, Heihachi single-handedly retakes the Mishima Zaibatsu and announces a seventh tournament to lure Kazuya out.
-At the same time, he is confronted by Akuma, whose life was once saved by Heihachi's deceased wife, Kazumi, and who promised to kill both Heihachi and Kazuya for her in return.
+Back in the present, after Jin disappeared in the previous tournament, Heihachi finally has an opportunity to single-handedly retake the Mishima Zaibatsu.
+After defeating Tekken force soldiers and Nina Williams, he announces the seventh King of Iron Fist tournament to lure Kazuya out with the thoughts of killing him, while continue the world war which Jin started.
+With Heihachi's return, his pet Kuma becomes a Tekken Force officer.
+Heihachi was also responsible for two new previous atrocities in the past, such as a gang war at Leroy Smith's hometown at Manhattan, New York, and an assassination on Lidia Sobieska's father, which she and her grandfather survived.
+At the same time, he is confronted by a person named Akuma, whose life was once saved by Heihachi's deceased wife, Kazumi, and who promised to kill both Heihachi and Kazuya for her in return.
 Heihachi clashes with Akuma and loses, but survives.
 In order to save the Zaibatsu's image, Heihachi captures footage of Kazuya's battle with Akuma in his Devil form; Their fight is interrupted as Heihachi blasts the two using Dr. Abel's satellite, but both survive.
-Heihachi then confronts Kazuya at the site of a volcano and the two clash.
-After a long struggle, Heihachi is apparently finally killed; his body is subsequently thrown into a river of molten lava.
+The satellite is destroyed by Kazuya in his devil form, plummeting all the way down to the city, and turned the people against the Zaibatsu.
+Heihachi then confronts Kazuya at the site of a volcano and the two of them begin fighting.
+After a long battle, Heihachi is finally defeated and killed; his corpse is subsequently thrown into a river of molten lava, and only a few people know of his supposed permanent death.